Nsongurua/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-task results for more pointers, arrays and strings
+enter task  esults for more pointers, arrays and strings